yanboishere/CEX-Listing-Package/DigiFinex/Digifinex.md

 - Listing Price: The lowest price is 15k USDT

-- we support Pre-listing announcement.
+- We support Pre-listing announcement.
 (50% payment)